OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 In conclusion, while the interaction between coffee and MAOIs remains a topic of debate and limited research, it is essential for individuals taking these medications to exercise caution when consuming caffeinated beverages like coffee.
 Consulting with a healthcare provider and closely monitoring any adverse reactions can help ensure the safe use of both substances concurrently.

-Coffee With Isocarboxazid
+Coffee and Isocarboxazid

 Isocarboxazid, a monoamine oxidase inhibitor (MAOI), is a medication commonly prescribed for the treatment of depression.
 With its unique mechanism of action, isocarboxazid can interact with various substances, including coffee.
 This article aims to explore the potential effects and considerations when combining coffee with isocarboxazid.
 To comprehend this interaction fully, it’s crucial to understand how isocarboxazid functions.
 As an MAOI, it works by blocking the activity of monoamine oxidase enzymes in the brain.